Merit-based scholarships, fellowships, and assistantships

 Dean’s Fellowships—providing two years of full tuition—are awarded to students who are truly exceptional in terms of their total profile including work experience, test scores, undergraduate performance, leadership potential and admissions interview.
 Dean’s Fellows have access to the Kelley Dean’s Council, a group of leaders from some of the most important companies in the world.

 Forté’s mission is to increase the number of female business leaders and to support their careers through business education and networks.
-Female students named Forté Fellows receive either a full- or half-tuition fellowship award for each of their two years in the Kelley MBA Program.
+Female students named Forté Fellows will receive an award ranging from $15,000 up to full tuition fellowship for each of their two years in the Kelley MBA Program.

 Through the Kelley Full Time MBA Program, eligible candidates are offered Global Fellowships of $30,000 to be used toward tuition and fees during each of the two years in the program.
 Preference is given to students from Latin America or with a direct Latin American connection such as knowledge of Spanish, Hispanic ancestry, nationals from Latin American countries or work experience with Latin American companies.